Andrettin/Wyrmsun/readme.txt

 - The yellow targeting cursor is now displayed when hovering over resources if a worker is selected, and the red targeting cursor is displaying when hovering over enemy units if a military unit is selected.
 - When clicking a unit's button that brings up the targeting cursor, it now turns green when hovering over a friendly unit, yellow when hovering over a neutral unit, and red when hovering over an enemy unit.
 - Added stone as a resource, which can be harvested from rocks.
 Stone is generally used for fortifications, but normal dwarven structures also require stone.
+- Added new UI for the dwarves and the germanics (graphics by Jinn).

 * Quests
 - Added The Battle of Magetobria quest.